wdmhouston/SC24.6.13/project/docs/deployment.rst

     * Debugger is active!
     * Debugger PIN: 108-387-964

-where wdmhouston/sc24.6.13:0.1 should be replaced with your own name and version.
+where wdmhouston/capstone_project_fruit_prediction:0.1 can be replaced with your own name and version.

 If all goes well, you should have a complete copy of the this Fruit Idntification Web api and the api service is running.